-The CME trading interface connects the broker system QUIK to futures and options trading at the venues of CME Group (Chicago Board of Trade, Chicago Mercantile Exchange, Commodity Exchange, New York Mercantile Exchange).
+The CME trading interface connects the QUIK broker system to futures and options trading at the venues of CME Group (Chicago Board of Trade, Chicago Mercantile Exchange, Commodity Exchange, New York Mercantile Exchange).

-- Reference data,
+- Delivery of reference data,

 - Forwarding/cancellation of orders and transmission of information on trades,